Back on the PCT after an eventful detour

 Aloha

-I chose to camp at Lake Gilmore, two miles below Dick’s Pass.
+I chose to camp at Lake Gilmore, two miles south of Dick’s Pass.
 The camp was almost too perfect.
 A secluded and sheltered lake.
 Grassy spacious grounds.
 Abundant flat tent sites.
 There were 10 – 12 tents already set up when I arrived.
-I slept well with temperatures in the 40s.
-This morning I am motivated. […]
+I slept well with morning temperatures in the 40s.
+This morning I […]